 - Growth and scaling

 Due to the COVID-19 crisis, the information in this section is particularly likely to change.This course rests on a variety of teaching methods:

 - On-site lectures and testimonies

 - Group assignment, including fieldwork

-- a written team project (40%) and an oral presentation (10%) thereof based on the topics learned during the course, that will evaluat students' ability to identify social and environmental needs and come up with innovative solutions, and to communicate effectively;
+- a written team project (30%) and a mid-term oral presentation (10%) thereof based on the topics learned during the course, that will evaluat students' ability to identify social and environmental needs and come up with innovative solutions, and to communicate effectively;

-- a written individual assignment at mid-term that will evaluate students' understandings of key concepts and their ability to apply them to a real case (20%);
+- a written individual assignment that will evaluate students' understandings of key concepts and their ability to apply them to a real case (30 %);

-- If the evaluation part a is failed (group assignments), a revised version of the group project (on the same topic or a new one) is to be submitted and presented in August.
-The weights of this part for the final grade remain similar as for the first sit, i.e. respectively 40% (paper) and 10% (presentation) of the final grade.
+- If the evaluation part (1) is failed (group assignments), a revised version of the group project (on the same topic or a new one) is to be submitted and presented in August.
+The weights of this part for the final grade remain similar as for the first sit, i.e. respectively 30% (paper) and 10% (presentation) of the final grade.

 - If the student’s average for the evaluation parts (2) and (3) is below 10/20: A new written individual assignment taking the form of the exploration and analysis of a real case study, based on the concepts learned during the course and making use of the articles that were part of the readings.
 The grade obtained for this new assignment will replace the average grade obtained for the evaluation parts (2) and (3) and will thus count for 60% of the final grade.